catberry/catberry/docs/event-bus-and-diagnostics.md

 There are two ways for listening to Catberry events:

 * Subscribe on it using [module context](modules/context.md)
-* Subscribe on it using catberry application instance directly like this
+* Subscribe on it using Catberry application instance directly like this

 ```javascript
 var catberry = require('catberry'),